| Emperor* |

 (Soissons) and the Lower Meuse region.

-Amalric comes of age and becomes
+yet of age (9) and Theodoric becomes regent of

 |